grafana/k6-docs/docs/sources/v0.49.x/using-k6/metrics/_index.md

 ---
 title: 'Metrics'
-excerpt: 'This section covers the important aspect of metrics management in k6.
+description: 'This section covers the important aspect of metrics management in k6.
 How and what kind of metrics k6 collects automatically (_built-in_ metrics), and what custom metrics you can make k6 collect.'
 weight: 02
 ---